ahamez/protox/documentation/reference.md

 @spec unknown_fields_name() :: atom
 unknown_fields_name(msg)
 ```
-Get the name of the field that stored the potential unknown fields.
+Get the name of the field that stores unknown fields.

 ```elixir